hadeel-alanazi/maly/README.md

 # maly
-# Smart Financial Assistant
+# a smart Financial Assistant

-Smart Financial Assistant - maly  is a web application that helps users manage their personal finances, track expenses, set financial goals, and receive AI-powered recommendations for better money management.
+ maly  is a web application that helps users manage their personal finances, track expenses, set financial goals, and receive AI-powered recommendations for better money management.

 ## Features